microsoft/vstest/docs/RunSettingsArguments.md

 dotnet test -- TestRunParameters.Parameter\(name=\"myParam\",\ value=\"value\"\)
 ```

 In this example, `\"myParam\"` corresponds to the name of you parameter and `\"value\"` - the value of your parameter.
-Note, that `\` are escaping characters and they should stay as shown above.
+Note, that `\` are escaping characters and they should stay as shown above, unless you are in PowerShell 7.3+.
+For more examples in PowerShell, such as using variables for the data, please [refer here](https://github.com/microsoft/vstest/issues/4637).